sohom070994/2023.0039/README.md

-The data in this repository exemplifies the data that was used in the research reported on in the paper [An Optimization-based Scheduling Methodology for Appointment Systems with Heterogeneous Customers and Non-stationary Arrival Processes](https://doi.org/10.1287/ijoc.2023.0039) by S. Chatterjee, Y. Hebaish, H. Aprahamian and L.Ntaimo.
+The data in this repository exemplifies the data that was used in the research reported on in the paper [An Optimization-based Scheduling Methodology for Appointment Systems with Heterogeneous Customers and Non-stationary Arrival Processes](https://doi.org/10.1287/ijoc.2023.0039) by S. Chatterjee, Y. Hebaish, H. Aprahamian and L. Ntaimo.

 ## Cite